cooper/ferret/doc/Keywords.md

 $asked = false

-on Signal.INT.catch before :default {
+on Signal.INT.trap before :default {
     if !$asked {
         say("Are you sure?")
         $asked = true